Our knowledge of orthopaedics. Your best health.

 • Increased or persistent pain, especially a "sunburn" type pain

-• Significant swelling in the calf above the treated foot, especially if there is a "charley horse" pain behind the knee, or if your develop shortness of breath.
+• Significant swelling in the calf above the treated foot, especially if there is a "charley horse" pain behind the knee, or if you develop shortness of breath.

 Outcomes

 The majority of patients who undergo bunion surgery experience a reduction of foot pain, along with improvement in the alignment of their big toe.
-The length of your recovery will depend upon the surgical procedures that were performed, and how well you follow your doctor's instructions.
+The length of your recovery will depend on the surgical procedures that were performed, and how well you follow your doctor's instructions after surgery.

 Because a main cause of bunion deformity is a tight-fitting shoe, returning to that type of shoe can cause your bunion to return.
 Always follow your doctor's recommendations for proper shoe fit.